crashonthebeat/ifrpg-engine/readme.md

 * Sometimes discovering things in the game or talking to people can unlock new keywords to ask about.
 * Dialogue will be its own sub-loop like combat.
 * The player will have a journal to review certain topics.

-### Stage ? - Combat
-In equipment, I decided specifically not to add weapons and armor because I don't know how I want combat and health and stats to work.
-The combat system will be a major undertaking.
-I'm not sure how i'll do it but it will definitely not be a turn-based system.
-Part of me wants to do it like runescape, where you have different combat styles you can change on the fly.

-### Stage ? - Character Creation
-I want so much customizability here by the time people are done they've forgotten there's a game waiting for them.